 How To Monitor File Changes Using fswatch In Linux

-The fswatch is a free, open source multi-platform file change monitor utility that receives notifications when the contents of the specified files or directories are modified or changed.
-Using fswatch, we can easily monitor the changes being made in files or directories.
-It supports all operating systems, including GNU/Linux, *BSDs, Mac OS X, Solaris, and Microsoft Windows etc. In this brief guide, let me show you how to monitor files changes using fswatch in Unix-like operating systems.
+Fswatch is a free, open source multi-platform file change monitor utility that notifies us when the contents of the specified files or directories are modified or changed.
+Using fswatch, we can easily monitor the changes being made in files and/or directories.
+It supports all operating systems, including GNU/Linux, *BSDs, Mac OS X, Solaris, and Microsoft Windows etc. In this brief guide, let me show you how to monitor file changes using fswatch in Unix-like operating systems.

 Types of monitoring

 - A monitor based on the File System Events API of Apple OS X.

 - A monitor based on kqueue, a notification interface introduced in FreeBSD 4.1.

 - A monitor based on the File Events Notification API of the Solaris kernel and its derivatives.